kengraf/Eeny-meeny-miny-moe/README.md

 # Eeny-meeny-miny-moe
 A child might use this game/process to select from a group of friends.

-This deployment leverages a database tier (AWS DynamoDB), application (Lambda), and web front end (API Gateway).
+This example deployment for my IT718 class; leverages a database tier (AWS DynamoDB), application (Lambda), and web front end (API Gateway).

 We are using this repo to learn about a basic Cloud deployment using the AWS CLI.
  Clone this repo and use the Cloud shell to issue the commands.